magneticio/vamp.io/content/documentation/guides/canary-release.md

 ![](/img/screenshots/screencap_canary1.gif)

-## Step 4: Learning a bit more about filters.
+## Step 4: Learning a bit more about conditions.

 Our browser example is easily testable on a laptop, but of course a bit contrived.
-Luckily you can create much more powerful filters quite easily.
+Luckily you can create much more powerful conditions quite easily.
 Checking Headers, Cookies, Hosts etc. is all possible.
-Under the hood, Vamp uses [Haproxy's ACL's](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#7.1) and you can use the exact ACL definition right in the blueprint in the `condition` field of a filter.
+Under the hood, Vamp uses [Haproxy's ACL's](http://cbonte.github.io/haproxy-dconv/configuration-1.5.html#7.1) and you can use the exact ACL definition right in the blueprint in the `condition` field of a condition.

 However, ACL's can be somewhat opaque and cryptic.
 That's why Vamp has a set of convenient "short codes" to address common use cases.
 Currently, we support the following, but we will be expanding on this in the future: